hyphop/khadas-rescue/docs/README-linux-krescue-mega.md

 if u have some problem to write mega image in one step plz use two steps

-+ write krescue system only to eMMC and reboot to krescue
+write krescue system only to eMMC and reboot to krescue

     curl -sfL dl.khadas.com/.mega | sh -s - VIM3L > /dev/mmcblk0

-+ Krescue system is save for direct write to emmc becouse stay in ram every time and not used any storage after start now u can write installation images
+Krescue system is save for direct write to emmc becouse stay in ram every time and not used any storage after start! now u can write installation images.

     curl -sfL dl.khadas.com/.mega | sh -s - VIM3L VIM3L.Android.Pie_V191130.emmc.kresq > /dev/mmcblk0